uchennaanya/HTML-CSS-capstone-project-Conference-page/README.md

 - Information on the Homepage.

   - Banner image with information regarding how to use the e-learning platform.
-  - Infomation about the e-learning platform.
+  - Information about the e-learning platform.
   - Featured courses.
   - Partners and who supported the program.